 Behavior of multiple shells has been investigated not only in gravitational physics \cite{Israel1966} - \cite{NakaoYooHarada2018} but also in the context of astrophysics.
-By tracking motions of $N$ shells, time evolution and the end state of spherically symmetric gas cloud was studied by Henon \cite{Henon1967}.
+By tracking motions of $N$ shells, time evolution and the end state of spherically symmetric gas cloud were studied by Henon \cite{Henon1967}.
 The mass distribution of spherical cluster was explained by solving $N$ shell dynamics in Newtonian mechanics \cite{Yangurazova+1984}.
-As discussed in these references, some of shells gain large amount of energy by exchanging energy between shells due to collisions, thereby causing them to escape from the system.
+As discussed in these references, some of shells gain a large amount of energy by exchanging energy between shells due to collisions, thereby causing them to escape from the system.
 This is interpreted as mass ejection from the system, which is confirmed in Newtonian \cite{MillerYoungkins1997, Barkov+2001MN} and in general relativity \cite{Barkov+2002JTEP}.
 On the other hand, when mass ejection does not occur and the shells are confined in the system for long time, gravitating shells in general exhibit chaotic behavior even in Newtonian gravity \cite{MillerYoungkins1997, Barkov+2001MN}.
-Motion of two concentric shells with identical mass moving between inner and outer reflecting spherical box is chaotic in Newtonian mechanics \cite{MillerYoungkins1997}.
+Motion of two concentric shells with identical mass moving between an inner and outer reflecting spherical box is chaotic in Newtonian mechanics \cite{MillerYoungkins1997}.
 The similar situation but with different masses around a central body in Newtonian gravity is also chaotic \cite{Barkov+2005}.

-Under these circumstances, in this paper we consider motions of two electrically neutral dust shells that are initially gravitationally bound in the over extremal Reissner-Nordstr\"om spacetime containing the naked singularity.
-In our setup, dust shells are initially confined in a finite range of radius due to self gravity of the shells and repulsive force by the naked singularity at the center.
+Under these circumstances, in this paper we consider motions of two electrically neutral dust shells that are initially gravitationally bound in the overextremal Reissner-Nordstr\"om spacetime containing the naked singularity.
+In our setup, dust shells are initially confined in a finite range of radius due to self-gravity of the shells and repulsive force by the naked singularity at the center.
 As a result, this simple setup naturally makes a gravitationally bound system.
 Since multiple collisions take place when the shells are confined, we consider if large amount of the center of mass energy can be achieved during the collisions.